 Sarah Brady Siff: Sarah Brady Siff is a PhD candidate in modern U.S. history at The Ohio State University.
 She is writing a dissertation about the political, legal, and cultural history of postwar drug control in California.
 Siff is the author of “Atomic Roaches and Test-Tube Babies: Bentley Glass and Science Communication,” in the Summer 2015 issue of Journalism & Communication Monographs.
 She is copy editor and past managing editor of Origins: Current Events in Historical Perspective, for which she also wrote “From Karl Marx to Karl Rove: ‘Class Warfare’ in American Politics.”

-Joe Spillane (Managing Editor Emeritus): Joe Spillane is Associate Professor of History at the University of Florida, where he is also an affiliate of the Department of Sociology, Criminology & Law.
+Joe Spillane (Points Founder): Joe Spillane is Associate Professor of History at the University of Florida, where he is also an affiliate of the Department of Sociology, Criminology & Law.
 He has published Cocaine: From Medical Marvel to Modern Menace in the United States (Johns Hopkins Press, 2000) and co-edited Federal Drug Control: The Evolution of Policy and Practice (Haworth Press, 2004).
 His current drug-related research agenda includes: the history and development of drug abuse liability assessment; addiction, trauma, and Vietnam veterans; and reflections on the nature of drug epidemics.

-Trysh Travis (Senior Managing Editor): A 20th-century literary and cultural historian, Trysh Travis teaches in the Center for Women’s Studies & Gender Research at the University of Florida.
+Trysh Travis (Points Founder): A 20th-century literary and cultural historian, Trysh Travis teaches in the Center for Women’s Studies & Gender Research at the University of Florida.
 She has published on the gender and power of addiction and recovery, spirituality, and bibliotherapy in a variety of scholarly and popular venues.
 Her book The Language of the Heart: a Cultural History of the Recovery Movement from Alcoholics Anonymous to Oprah Winfrey appeared in 2009.
 The anthology Rethinking Therapeutic Culture, which she co-edited with Timothy Aubry, has just been published by University of Chicago Press.